Chapter 2 Visualization 1

 cols = vars(clarity))

-Warning: Removed 1 rows containing missing values (`geom_segment()`).
+Warning: Removed 1 row containing missing values or values outside the scale

-Warning: Removed 3 rows containing missing values (`geom_segment()`).
+Warning: Removed 3 rows containing missing values or values outside the scale

-Warning: Removed 1 rows containing missing values (`geom_segment()`).
+Warning: Removed 1 row containing missing values or values outside the scale

 A figure that is stretching it in terms of information.